mulle-nat/mulle-c-string-escape/README.md

 ## Example

-Let's use **mulle-c-string-escape** to create a C string representation of itself.
+Let's use **mulle-c-string-escape** to create a C string representation of itself into a file "x.inc".
 We use `cmake` here, instead of `mulle-sde craft --release`, to ease the developer's fear of the unknown:

 ```